mllite/sklearn2sql-demo/notebooks/sql_rationale.md

 * Automatic SQL generation removes the gap between operational services (database admins, who use the model) and machine learning specialists (who build the model).
 * While the model is built in a development environment to be finally used in a production environment, SQL generation can be performed in a neutral intermediate environment and tested/benchmarked before use in production.
 * SQL Deployment is easy.
 No need to explain or document the deployment process : simply execute some SQL code (select statement) and read the class probabiltiies in some pre-defined columns (named accordingly).
+* SQL deployment is not harmful for the database.
+It can be applied "read-only" (simply execute a select statement).
+No othe r DDL statement (create , drop, alter) is used.
 * SQL deployment is practical : you can send it by email and execute the SQL in any production environment.
 * SQL is re-usable : as a developer, you can execute it from any SQL-aware programming language (java, perl, C++, python, SQL, ..., almost all ;)
 * SQL is almost natural language : one can read it and check that it does what is expected.